 Behind all the arguments about safety and violence and all of the toxic politics surrounding guns in this country is a lot of uncertainty about whether having armed guards at schools actually works.
-The NRA commissioned a study that claims it does, but there are plenty of other studies out there saying that it doesn’t, or that it doesn’t do much.
+The NRA commissioned a study that claims it does, but there are plenty of saying that it doesn’t, or that it doesn’t do much.
 Urban schools have had police patrolling their hallways for years, because urban schools can’t pretend that violence doesn’t exist or that it will simply vanish inside the school walls.
 But even there, the presence of armed police isn’t always clearly connected with safer schools.

 What this leaves us with is a problem without a simple solution.
 Should a town spend money to put guards in schools, face the possibility that they may not have the desired effect, and risk the possible negatives of having them there?
 Or should they not have the guards, and risk having something happen that a guard could have prevented?

 I actually don’t hate the idea of guards, and I say that as a person with experience teaching in a suburban high school.
 There’s this stubborn idea that suburban (read: white) kids are “good” enough to not need guarding or policing, and that somehow having guards will change the school from a place of learning into something like a prison.
 Our kids, as Councilman Bosco said, will live in fear.
 I don’t buy that.